Yin Yoga Students

 Santa Rosa, California

 Scoliosis has always been a condition that has plagued my family; and upon reaching adolescence I had a malformed spine that caused my shoulders to be extremely uneven.
 This not only caused me discomfort and diminished flexibility, but also wreaked havoc upon my self-esteem (you can only imagine the thoughts and fears of being something of a “hunch-back” at the age of 13).
-It was not long after my scoliosis had reached its peak that I received volume one of your video series from Panther Productions – and contained in it were your many Yin and Yang yoga postures.
+It was not long after my scoliosis had reached its peak that I received volume one of your video series from Panther Productions – and contained in it were your many Yin Yoga postures.

 Determined not to undergo surgery or be forced to wear a back brace for years, I at once took up your stretching regime…and I have to thank you – for it has made all the difference in the world.
 Soon after I began your stretching course, I noticed astounding improvements in my condition.
 I am now 27, finishing law school, and have a perfectly straight back as well as a broad range of flexibility.
 I am convinced that your video helped me to overcome this condition, and I wish to express my sincerest thanks to you.